aljazsim/cli-typescript-code-organizer/README.md

 ## Installation

-In order to install TypeScript Class Organizer ensure you have `npm` installed, open a terminal window and run:
+In order to install TypeScript Code Organizer ensure you have `npm` installed, open a terminal window and run:

 ```
 npm install tsco -g